The Man (Aloe Blacc song): Music video

 A lyric video to accompany the release of "The Man" was first released to YouTube on January 10, 2014.

 The song's official music video followed on March 3, 2014.

-In popular culture

-The song was featured in the end credits of the 2014 film Brick Mansions.

-This song was also famously used in a video on TikTok that featured NBA player Patrick Beverley celebrating after defeating the Los Angeles Clippers in the 2022 NBA Play-In.

-The song was featured in the end credits of the 2023 Netflix original stand-up comedy special Dave Chappelle: The Dreamer.

 Commercials

 In December 2013, "The Man" was used as the soundtrack for a series of Beats by Dre commercials promoting the company's "Hear What You Want" campaign, which featured several notable sports personalities, including NFL players Richard Sherman of the Seattle Seahawks and Colin Kaepernick of the San Francisco 49ers, NBA player Kevin Garnett of the Brooklyn Nets, and Chelsea FC football player Cesc Fabregas, wearing Beats headphones to block out the sound of heckling from disgruntled fans.

 The song was used extensively at the 2014 NFL draft, being played 108 times over the course of the three-day event.
 MLB also used the song for its ads for the 2014 MLB All-Star Game.
 The ad shows different highlights and celebrations of possible All-Stars for 2014.